M J Bridge

 Borderline in high-

-You might also make this bid when vulnerable but the lack of a five-
+Some would make this same bid when vulnerable but the lack of a six-

 A 9 6

 A 5 2

 Opponents open 1♠.

 You have two more points than in the previous hand, but your suit is just not worth mentioning at the two-